Hackerbrücke

-The Hackerbrücke (Hacker Bridge) is a road bridge across the main railway line in Munich immediately west of the town's central station.
+The Hackerbrücke (Hacker Bridge) is a road bridge across the main railway line in Munich immediately west of the city's central station.
+The name comes from the brewery Hacker-Pschorr, which was previously headquartered near the bridge.

 The first bridge was built at the beginning of the 1870s.
 In 1890-94 this was replaced by a new bridge, constructed by the Maschinenfabrik Augsburg-Nürnberg ("Augsburg-Nuremberg machine factory").
 It was partially destroyed during the second world war and restored in 1952–3.
 Six iron arches, 28.8 metres wide and eight metres high, carry the road; pairs of stone pillars support the arches.
 The bridge gives its name to the S-Bahn station Hackerbrücke, which is beneath the bridge and can only be accessed from it.